 1. BRAND LOYALTY HAS CHANGED

 Before the pandemic, people were often loyal to their daily purchase brands for superficial reasons like habit, pricing or convenience.
 However, 2020 showed us that it takes more to maintain customer loyalty that doesn’t easily waver in times of crisis.
 True brand attachment is the new goal, and it happens when someone identifies a brand as being a part of who they are and how they want others to see them.
 According to a recent Edelman Trust Barometer, 71% of consumers lose trust in a brand they think puts profits over people.
-As trends like personal branding become more prevalent, consumers will lose trust in, and become less loyal to, brands that put profits first and won’t want to be perceived as people who would support such brands.
+As trends like personal branding become more prevalent, consumers will lose trust in, and become less loyal to, brands that put profits first and won’t want to be perceived as people who would support such brands in a post-pandemic society.

 2. CONSUMERS ARE WARY OF OVERLY CORPORATE MESSAGING